 Extra Taste Buds

 Unlike humans, dogs have special taste buds found at the tip of their tongue that react specifically to water.
-These special taste buds are especially sensitive after eating salty or sugary foods.
+According to the American Kennel Club (AKC):

 When It Comes To What A Dog Eats, Though, It’s Not All About Taste